Kero-83/bank_management_system/README.md

-        CreateClientAccount(Client client): method to Create new Client EditClientAccount(Scanner scanner, Client client): method to Edit Client Account DeleteClientAccount(Client client): method to Delete Client Account SearchForClientAccount(String clientName): method to Search for Client Account By Username
+        CreateClientAccount(Client client): method to Create new Client EditClientAccount(Scanner scanner, Client client): method to Edit Client Account DeleteClientAccount(Client client): method to Delete Client Account SearchForClientAccount(String userame): method to Search for Client Account By Username
     Client:
         setAccountState(): Setter for State of the account attribute getAccountState(): Getter for State of the account attribute